 This is exactly how the Ministry of Kashmir Affairs operates.
 The disdain embodied by some of its officials concerning the elected representatives of our people is breathtakingly unconcealed – they’ll go as far as calling them “mountain sheep” (pahari bakreh).
 The existing ‘A’JK leadership doesn’t seem to be perturbed, as they’ve grown accustomed to this level of humiliation and servitude.
 In fact some can placate this lack of self-worth by virtue of the hush-money they’ve accrued from their Pakistani masters.

 If we’ve been ignorant all our lives about these historical and political realities, it doesn’t mean that the observers rudely waking us up from our slumber are feeding us Indian propaganda.
-It is these observers that are telling us that the Ministry of Kashmir Affairs has more power than ‘A’JK’s legislators.
+It is these observers that are telling us that the Ministry of Kashmir Affairs has more power than ‘A’JK’s legislators, even the demography from where these incumbents come is cleverly controlled by the authority in Islamabad.
 The autonomous region’s supposed democracy is therefore a well-known ‘sham’ if only our people bothered reading their copious writings.

 So how has this happened?

 Let’s deal with some homegrown truths first even if it upsets our ‘Pakistani’ sensibilities in the UK.
 We need to understand the social attitudes behind the political decisions.
 We cannot divorce these social attitudes from their political context.